tom-mcmillan/ndel/docs/overview.md

 - **Python analyzer** (AST-based): detects pandas IO, filters, assignments, groupbys/aggregations, merges/concats, chained ops, sklearn Pipelines/ColumnTransformers, preprocessing, features used in model training, common metrics from `sklearn.metrics`.
 Tracks provenance to link transformations, features, and model inputs.
 - **SQL analyzer**: heuristic parsing of FROM/JOIN/WHERE/GROUP BY/SELECT-derived columns into datasets (with sources), transformations (joins, filters, aggregations, projections), and derived features.
 - **Lineage merge**: `merge_pipelines` aligns SQL-produced datasets with Python pipelines via dataset sources for unified lineage (SQL → Python → model).

+NDEL is not deterministic: analyzers produce structured inputs for the DSL, and the LLM transforms them into contextual, human-readable text.
+As LLMs improve, NDEL descriptions improve automatically without changing the code.

+Key perspective: NDEL bounds interpretation (structure, DSL, privacy, aliases) while embracing variation in phrasing.
+LLMs remain free to describe pipelines differently as long as they stay faithful to the pipeline graph.

 ## Rendering
 - `render_pipeline` produces an indented DSL.